1976 Portuguese legislative election: 25 November Coup and normalization

 1975 mural referent to the 25 of April.

-The new government was unable to control the tensions in the country and by mid November the government made the extraordinary announcement that they were on strike because there were no conditions to govern the country.
-Just before this announcement, construction workers unions surrounded Parliament and blocked MPs from leaving the building for two days.
+The new government was unable to control tensions in the country and, in mid-November, made the extraordinary announcement that it would go on strike because it was impossible to govern the country.
+Just before this announcement, construction workers unions laid siege to Parliament and blocked MPs from leaving the building for two days.

-All of this culminated in the events of the Coup of 25 November 1975.
-The coup was an attempt by left-wing activists who hoped to hijack the Portuguese transition to democracy in favor of Communists.
-The coup failed and shortly after a counter-coup led by Ramalho Eanes, a pro-democracy moderate, and supported by PS leader Mário Soares, re-established the democratic process.
+All of this came to a head in the events of the coup of 25 November 1975.
+The coup was a failed attempt by left-wing activists who hoped to hijack the Portuguese transition to democracy in favor of the Communists, and shortly after a counter-coup led by general Ramalho Eanes, a pro-democracy moderate, re-established the democratic process.

-By March 1976, the Constitutional Assembly had finally drafted the Constitution text and was sent to approval in April 1976.
-The Constitution draft was heavily ideological, with many references to Socialism and with many phrases that echoed Karl Marx's Communist Manifesto.
-On 2 April 1976, the new Constitution was approved with the votes of all parties with the exception of CDS, which voted against citing the ideological content of the document.
-However, the party agreed to abide by it in the interim.
+By early 1976, the Constituent Assembly finally drafted the text of the Constitution, which was sent for approval in April.
+The Constitution draft was heavily ideological, with many left-wing references and establishing "the transition to socialism".
+On 2 April 1976, the new Constitution was approved with the votes of all parties with the exception of CDS, which voted against citing the ideological content of the document, however the party agreed to abide by it in the interim.